airportyh/geartrain/README.md

 If you want to use [Bower](https://github.com/twitter/bower) to install packages for you, first install Bower.
 When installing, instead of using `bower install jquery`, use

-    ./install jquery

-This `install` script just has two lines

-    bower install $1
+    chains install jquery
-    bower list --map > components.json

-First in uses Bower to install the package, then it writes the dependency map gotten from `bower list --map` to the file `components.json` - this is what both the compiler and loader use to resolve dependencies that are provided by Bower.
+Here is what the `install` command does: first it uses Bower to install the package; then it writes the dependency map gotten from `bower list --map` to the file `components.json` - this is what both the compiler and loader use to resolve dependencies that are provided by Bower.
 Now you can use a require directive to include jquery

     //= require jquery